researchops/research-skills/README.md

 #### 1-6 weeks before the workshop:
 1. Recruit any local co-organizers or facilitators you may need
 2. Identify a venue and tentative date
-3. Add your city, date, and location to the workshop listing table
+3. Add your city, date, and location to the [workshop event listing](https://docs.google.com/spreadsheets/d/1Imo0uCiN4do6qxM5Ct_qefdf_tkynGPn4nLEf4gtO5M/edit?usp=sharing)
-4. Set up an event page to track recruits: we recommend eventbrite, and some language you can use is below
+4. Set up an event page to track recruits: we recommend eventbrite, and some language you can use is below in [Description & outreach language](#eventdesc)
 5. Begin recruiting—
   * smaller cities & workshops: we recommend a snowball recruit method, start with immediate network and expand until you've reached capacity
   * larger cities & workshops: snowball is a good start, and we can recommend some good places to recruit for your city, as well as provide a signal boost